MateoVTLN/pneumophonic_pipeline/README.md

 ## Description

 This pipeline is based on the Master's thesis work:
-> **"Integrated Analysis of Respiratory–Phonatory Functions: Normative Patterns Across Sex and Age"** > Bianca Zocco, Politecnico di Milano, aa : 2024-2025
+> **"Integrated Analysis of Respiratory–Phonatory Functions: Normative Patterns Across Sex and Age"** > Bianca Zocco, Politecnico di Milano, A.Y : 2024-2025

 It allows the analysis of combined data from:
 - **OEP (Optoelectronic Plethysmography)**: chest wall kinematics